gboehl/dynare/doc/manual/source/the-model-file.rst

            ``9``

-                Trust-region algorithm on the entire model.
+                Trust-region algorithm with autoscaling (same as value ``4``, but applied to the entire model, without splitting).

            ``10``